Safety Belt Check/Educational Campaign

 - Report safety belt survey dates and educational campaign activities online.

 The results of the obervations will be an indicator of the effectiveness of the Battle of the Belt challenge.
 These safety belt checks are mandatory and must be completed by the school.
 Results should reflect only the student's usage of safety belts, not adults or young children in the car.
-If it is determined the safety belt check was announced to the students beforehand, it will disqualify the school from competition.
-The dates of the safety belt checks must be reported online using the Report Survey Dates form by November 16, 2012.
+If it is determined the safety belt check was announced to the students beforehand, the school will be disqualified from competition.
+The dates of the safety belt checks must be reported online using the Report Survey Dates form by November 15, 2013.

 Inclement weather - Do not conduct safety belt checks in the rain or snow!
 It is dangerous for both the students and drivers because the vision of both the drivers and checkers is impaired.
 Therefore plan your safety belt checks for early in the week and make a backup date for later in the week in case of bad weather.